fenago/microservices/scaling microservice/README.md

 `pic`

+Minikube comes with its own docker daemon.
+Run the following so that we can work with that docker daemon on our machine. for this close the terminal and then open again and run following command it will configure minikube to use docker-environment from inside
+`eval $(minikube docker-env)`

+now we need to build docker image for minikube. from terminal fo to rng folder and build docker image again with same command as you did previoulsy
+# Build image
+`docker build -t foo:0.0.1 .`
+foo is the name of image

 For this post, we only need a master node, but obviously in production mode we would probably have to use at least three nodes: one for the master, and two nodes for all the things related to application redundancy.(we will further  disscuss in  part2 ) command for deployment is "sudo kubectl run {DEPLOYMENT_NAME} --image= {YOUR_IMAGE} --port=8080" In order to create a Kubernetes Deployment, we will run the following command: